verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 * [Oracle Cloud Infrastructure DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm) managed by Verrazzano
 * Custom (user-managed) DNS

-### How Verrazzano constructs a DNS domain
+## How Verrazzano constructs a DNS domain

-Regardless of which DNS management you use with Verrazzano, the value in the [`spec.environmentName`](/docs/reference/api/verrazzano/verrazzano/#verrazzanospec) field in your installation will be prepended to the configured domain in the [`spec.components.dns`](/docs/reference/api/verrazzano/verrazzano/#dns-component) section of the custom resource to form the full DNS domain name used to access endpoints in the Verrazzano installation.
+Regardless of which DNS management you use, the value in the [`spec.environmentName`](/docs/reference/api/verrazzano/verrazzano/#verrazzanospec) field in your installation will be prepended to the configured domain in the [`spec.components.dns`](/docs/reference/api/verrazzano/verrazzano/#dns-component) section of the custom resource, to form the full DNS domain name used to access Verrazzano endpoints.

-For example, if `spec.environmentName` is set to `sales` and the domain is configured in `spec.components.dns` as `us.mydomain.com`, Verrazzano will create `sales.us.mydomain.com` as the DNS domain for the installation.
+For example, if `spec.environmentName` is set to `sales` and the domain is configured in `spec.components.dns` as `us.example.com`, Verrazzano will create `sales.us.example.com` as the DNS domain for the installation.

 {{< tabs tabTotal="3" tabID="1" tabName1="Wildcard DNS" tabName2="OCI DNS" tabName3="Custom DNS">}}
 {{< tab tabNum="1" >}}